ai-1st/atomic-db-interface/README.md

 ## Error Handling

-The library throws the following errors:
+The interface defines the following error types:

 - `RaceCondition`: Thrown when an atomic operation fails due to concurrent modifications
-- `Error`: Standard error for invalid operations or DynamoDB errors
+- `Error`: Standard error for invalid operations or database-specific errors

+## TypeScript Types

+The package exports these key types:

+- `AtomicDbInterface`: Main interface for database implementations
+- `AtomicDbItemKey`: Database item key structure (pk, sk)
+- `AtomicDbItem`: Generic database item with optional data and TTL
+- `AtomicDbItemLock`: Lock object with version and TTL
+- `AtomicDbQuery`: Query options for database operations
+- `RaceCondition`: Error class for race condition detection

 ## License